12 January 2021

-8 tips for keeping your kids safe online during lockdown
+8 tips for keeping your kids safe online during changing restrictions

 Follow our 8 top tips to help keep your kids safe online during lockdown and beyond.

-The best way to help keep your children safe online during lockdown is to continue having conversations around online safety, regularly check phone and app settings together, and manage time online.
+The best way to help keep your children safe online is to continue having conversations around online safety, regularly check phone and app settings together, and manage time online.

 But it’s also a challenging time.
 If your usual rules and routines around online safety have stopped or changed, then be kind to yourself and think why.
-It might be that they just don’t work during lockdown.
+It might be that they just don’t work at the moment.
 Remember that it’s ok to adapt and make the right changes for you family.

 1. Keep being a TEAM

 It’s important to work together as a family to help keep your kids safe online.
 That’s why we’ve created four simple steps so you Talk, Explore, Agree and Manage online safety.

 Talk to your child regularly about what they’re doing online and how to stay safe.
 Let them know they can come to you, another trusted adult or Childline if they’re feeling worried or upset by anything they’ve seen.
 Why not play our Parents vs Kids game to help get the conversation started?